DIY Termite Treatment

 Another good reason to leave termite control to the pros is the warranty.
 Most professional termite control companies provide additional protection through a warranty protecting your home from future damage and covering the cost of treatment should termites return.
 Think of your termite warranty as your "insurance policy" against termites.
 Understanding what's covered under your warranty is critical as not all termite warranties are created equal.
 Before embarking on trying to treat your home for termites on your own, talk to a Truly Nolen termite professional.
 Our termite inspections are usually free, and we can help you determine the scope of your termite problem.
-Truly Nolen, is proud to offer a comprehensive termite warranty that covers all types of termites and up to 1 million dollars in damage caused by termites to your home.
+Truly Nolen is proud to offer a comprehensive termite warranty that covers all types of termites and up to $1 million in damage caused by termites to your home.

 There are several types of treatment options homeowners themselves can use to treat for termites but, in general, they typically do not do enough to address the full scope of any termite problem.
 These common DIY treatments are typically applied as "spot treatments" and do not provide comprehensive protection against termites given the limited long-term residual protection they provide.
 In addition, there is no DIY method or off-the-shelf product purchased at a home improvement store that includes a warranty or will guarantee your home will remain protected against future infestations.

-When industries use oranges to create consumer goods, the acid from the rind is either mechanically or chemically extracted, producing a naturally-occurring oil called d-Limonene "orange oil".
+When industries use oranges to create consumer goods, the acid from the rind is either mechanically or chemically extracted, producing a naturally-occurring oil called d-Limonene "orange oil."
 Orange oil is found in various cleaning products, detergents, shampoos and mild insecticides.
 Although it is typically viewed as an "eco-friendly" alternative, orange oil treatments only last a few days after application and lack any long-term residual effects found in other types of treatments.
 In order to be effective, orange oil treatments must reach every termite in the colony.
-Given that most homeowners can't reach, or see, all active members of the colony, not only is re-infestation likely, but the termites just avoid the area that was treated and infest the areas where treatments were not applied.
+Given that most homeowners can't reach, or even see, all active members of the colony, not only is re-infestation likely, but the termites just avoid the area that was treated and infest the areas where treatments were not applied.

 Small amounts of edible material can be installed either above or below ground and are meant to attract and be consumed by active termites.
 In theory, termites feed on the bait and afterward return to their colony where they spread the termiticide to the rest of the colony.
-These stations work to kill off immature termites, disrupting the molting process, which leaves the colony with no workersand leads to eventual starvation.
-Baits at best suppress colonies, at worst provide no protection at all.
+These stations work to kill off immature termites, disrupting the molting process, which leaves the colony with no workers and leads to eventual starvation.
+Baits at best suppress colonies and at worst provide no protection at all.
 This is especially true in drier climates where there is not enough moisture in the ground for the baits to be appetizing, or in moist climates they may bypass the bait entirely given there is so much moisture already in the ground.

 In most cases bait treatments need to be combined with barrier treatments to be effective.
 Products purchased at hardware stores will generally recommend that you get a professional termite inspection, and should not be used in place of liquid treatments but in conjunction.
 Read labels closely as bait stations alone will not likely provide the level of protection you need.